Clanton Bankruptcy Lawyers & Bankruptcy Attorneys

 Because of things like high medical bills, divorce, or any number of life altering events, millions of individuals can face a rapidly growing debt that can quickly become unmanageable.
 Our Clanton bankruptcy lawyer understands this and is here to help.
 The United States Bankruptcy Code allows individuals to seek debt relief and in many cases is the only option when paying the debts in full is not one.

-Figuring out whether bankruptcy makes sense for you comes down to weighing many factors in within your circumstances.
+Figuring out whether bankruptcy makes sense for you comes down to weighing many factors in within your circumstances and our Clanton bankruptcy lawyer can help advise you on which type to file.
 If you are dealing with just a few thousand dollars of credit card debt, settling might very well be the best way out.
 You can offer them a lump sum amount of less than what you owe.
 When a loan is delinquent, then a collection agency will usually take much less than the full amount to settle a debt.

 Should you be behind on your mortgage and unable to come to an agreement with the mortgage company, then bankruptcy might allow you to keep your home and avoid losing it in a foreclosure sale.
 If you owe money on a car loan or mortgage and want to walk away from the property, you might be able to get rid of the entire indebtedness.
 Our Clanton bankruptcy lawyer can give you advice on your particular situation and which type of bankruptcy is right for you.